 - How to Promote Experiential Learning in Your Community

 Workforce WindsorEssex knows how important it is for students and young people to be exposed to potential careers at earlier ages, which is why as part of this project, we have organized or helped to organize the following experiential learning events in our community:

 Manufacturing Day was held on October 6th, 2017, and provided local students with the opportunity to tour various manufacturing facilities in the region to learn about what they do.

 Build A Dream was held on November 2nd, 2017, giving over 600 secondary school girls and their parents the opportunity to meet with STEM, skilled trades, and law enforcement employers and hear from women in those fields.

 Take a Walk in My Shoes

-In March, local Health & Wellness SHSM students we able to take part in Take A Walk in My Shoes at Windsor Regional Hospital.
+In March 2018, local Health & Wellness SHSM students were able to take part in Take A Walk in My Shoes at Windsor Regional Hospital.
 The students were able to visit 7 different departments throughout the hospital, including family birthing, pharmacy, laboratory, and the operating room.
-Due to high demand from students, a second day will be held on May 29th.
+Due to high demand from students, a second event was held on May 29th, 2018.

 Teacher Group Tours

 While we have done many events for students, we are excited to take teachers from CSC Providence on a Tour of Windsor-Essex Employers.
 Teacher groups will all visit 3 different employers to learn more about the various promising sectors we have in our region.

 To learn more about Manufacturing Day, Build a Dream and Take a Walk in my Shoes events click below: